-Students from other accredited institutions who wish to take a course(s) from Troy University must:
+Students from other accredited universities who wish to take a course(s) from Troy University must

-- Complete a standard "Application for Admission," submit proof of baccalaureate degree (no official transcripts required), and pay the application fee. - 2.
+- Complete a standard "Application for Admission," proof of baccalaureate degree (no official transcripts required), and pay the application fee. - 2.
 Present a transient authorization form from the parent school to the Admissions office of the campus location where the course will be delivered.
-The authorization must identify the course(s) to be taken and the term in which it will be taken, or indicate that the course is to be taken at the student's dis-

-- cretion.
-The form must be signed by a designated official of the University or campus (i.e., Registrar, Director, etc.). - In all cases, such a student must meet all prerequisites and provide the documentation prior to being admitted to a particular course.
+The authorization must identify the course(s) to be taken and the term in which it will be taken, or indicate that the course is to be taken at the student's discretion.
+The form must be signed by a designated official of the University or campus (i.e., Registrar, Director, etc.). - 3.
+Meet all prerequisites and provide the documentation prior to being admitted to a particular course.